-Schools may cross-subsidise lettings for community and voluntary use with income from other lettings, provided the Governing Body is satisfied that this will not interfere to a significant extent with the performance of any duties imposed on them by the Education Acts, including the requirement to conduct the school with a view to promoting high standards of educational achievement and there is no net cost to the budget share.
+Schools may cross-subsidise lettings for community and voluntary use with income from other lettings, provided the Governing Board is satisfied that this will not interfere to a significant extent with the performance of any duties imposed on them by the Education Acts, including the requirement to conduct the school with a view to promoting high standards of educational achievement and there is no net cost to the budget share.
 However, schools should have regard to directions issued by the LA as to the use of school premises.

 Income from lettings of school premises should not be payable into non-official funds (voluntary or private funds) held by the school.
+However, where land is held by a charitable trust, it will be for the school's trustees to determine the use of any income generated by the land.